RavenousLegs

 Homestays and teahouses on Markha Valley Trek

-The locals in every village or settle on the route have opened their homes to trekkers.
-The rooms are dormitory style with clean beds and blankets.
-The homestays have local dry-toilets, common to all.
-They also serve delicious home cooked meals.
-The accommodation rates are standard across the valley.
-There are enough signboards on the route guiding to the homestays in Markha Valley.
-It is very convenient to break your journey at any of the homestays on the route and walk ahead the next day at your comfort.
-The homestays also let you pitch your own tent in their camping area for a nominal rate.
-GandaLa base camp, Thochuntse and Nimaling have only fixed campsites and no homestays.
+The locals in every village or settlement along the route have graciously opened their homes to trekkers.
+These homestays offer dormitory-style rooms with clean beds and blankets.
+They have common dry-toilets, a local custom.
+The meals are deliciously home-cooked.
+Accommodation rates are standard throughout the valley.
+There are numerous signboards along the route guiding trekkers to the homestays in Markha Valley.
+It’s highly convenient to break your journey at any of these homestays and continue your trek the next day at your own pace.
+Additionally, the homestays provide the option to pitch your own tent in their designated camping area for a nominal fee.
+However, GandaLa base camp, Thochuntse, and Nimaling only offer fixed campsites and no homestays.

 Homestays - Markha Valley trek in Ladakh